react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 ### Flipper plugin

 We now have a [Flipper](https://fbflipper.com/) plugin.
 It includes similar functionality to the currently available Redux Devtools Extensions integration.
-You can see all navigation actions, and jump back n forth between earlier and new navigation states.
+You can see all navigation actions, and jump back and forth between earlier and new navigation states.
 In addition, it also includes a tab to test your linking configuration.

 Since the dev tools is built from scratch, we’re now free to add new features to make debugging easier in future.

 One advantage of the Flipper plugin over Redux Devtools Extension is that it doesn’t need Chrome Debugger to work.
-Since Chrome Debugger can sometimes affect and change how things work, we won’t have this problem with Flipper.
+Since Chrome Debugger can sometimes affect performance and even potentially change behavior, we think this is a more reliable solution.

 ![React Navigation Logs](/assets/devtools/flipper-plugin-logs.png)

 ![React Navigation Linking](/assets/devtools/flipper-plugin-linking.png)

 See the [guide for setting it up](/docs/devtools#useflipper) for more details.
+Note that Flipper support in Expo managed apps requires a [Custom Development Client](https://docs.expo.dev/clients/introduction/) and it does not work in Expo Go at the time of writing.

 ## Upgrading

-So with every major release, there’s still the question about upgrade strategy.
-While React Navigation 6 isn’t a huge change like React Navigation 5, there are still some breaking changes.
-But possible to mix packages from React Navigation 5 and React Navigation 6 with few caveats so that you can gradually upgrade packages.
+While React Navigation 6 doesn't introduce changes of the same magnitude as React Navigation 5, there are still some breaking changes.
+It is possible, however, to mix packages from React Navigation 5 and React Navigation 6 (with a few caveats) so that you can gradually upgrade packages.

 See the [upgrade guide](/docs/upgrading-from-5.x) for a full list of changes and more details.